theislab/huCIRA/README.md

 [badge-tests]: https://img.shields.io/github/actions/workflow/status/theislab/cytokine_dict/test.yaml?branch=main
 [badge-docs]: https://img.shields.io/readthedocs/cytokine_dict

-Human Cytokine Dictionary enables future users to analyze cytokine communication in any transcriptomic dataset.
+The Human Cytokine Dictionary (cytokine_dict, huCIRA, hcd, humancyto, cytokipedia, ...) enables future users to analyze cytokine communication in any transcriptomic dataset.
 All you need to get started is a transcriptome dataset annotated with immune cell types and your experimental condition of interest.
-Using ths dictionary as reference, you can then "look up" cytokine responses of these states in your dataset.
+Using ths dictionary as reference, you can then "look up" cytokine responses of these states in your dataset, identify up-/downregulated effects in different immune populations, and trace cytoine-mediated inter-immune cell communication.

+[pretty picture here]

 ## Getting started